 I think giving up her career and her freedom to raise kids while she was so young was probably harder for my mum than she has ever let on.

 But her youth was always complimented by my friends’ mothers, and I was proud of her.
-She listened to Bjork and Radiohead at full blast and wore clothes from Karen Millen (it was quite edgy back then, you know) and big stompy boots and let me drink Smirnoff Ice.
+She listened to Bjork and Radiohead at full blast and wore clothes from Karen Millen (when it was still edgy) and big stompy boots and let me drink Smirnoff Ice.
 One time she even got stoned.
 My friends’ mums listened to The Beatles and wore clothes from Marks & Spencer and made them do their homework at the same time every day.

 J’s parents were the other extreme – although his mum was 30 when she had him, his dad was 40.
 He remembers his friends all being better at football than him because they spent weekends playing with their dads (probably on t’moors, for he is a proud Yorkshireman) – but his dad was too old and couldn’t join in.